Friends' Central School

-Friends' Central School (FCS) is a Quaker school which educates students from nursery through grade 12.
-It is located in Wynnewood, a community in Lower Merion Township, Pennsylvania in Greater Philadelphia.
+Friends' Central School (FCS) is a Quaker, independent, coeducational, college-preparatory day school for students in Nursery though grade 12.
+It is located on 41 acres across two campuses in Wynnewood, a community in Lower Merion Township, Pennsylvania in the Philadelphia metropolitan area.

 The school was founded in 1845 in Philadelphia, near the current location of the Philadelphia Mint.
-It had an enrollment of 769 students from nursery to grade 12 in 2019.
+It had an enrollment of 848 students from nursery to grade 12 in 2023.

 Informally known as "Friends' Central," the school encompasses three divisions: Lower School (nursery through 5th grades), Middle School (6th through 8th), and Upper School (9th through 12th).
 The Middle and Upper Schools share their campus, and the Lower School occupies its own site.

-The school is widely known for the quality of its education, consistently as one of the top schools in the Philadelphia area.

 History

+19th century

 Friends' Central School was founded in 1845 in Philadelphia at 4th Street and Cherry Street, serving as an upper school for the Quaker primary schools with grades 7 through 12.
-In 1857, the school moved to 15th and Race Street, remaining at this location until 1925, when it moved to its current campus on City Avenue (formerly the Wistar Morris Estate).
+In 1857, the school moved to 15th and Race Street, remaining at this location until 1925, when it moved to its current campus on City Avenue, formerly the Wistar Morris Estate.
 The main house of the estate, constructed in 1862, remains and serves as the administrative building of the school and an architectural focal point of the campus.

+20th century

 In 1988, due to the growth of the student body, Friends' Central acquired the Montgomery School's property and relocated the lower school there.

+21st century

-Recent expansion includes the construction of the Shimada Athletic Center (2000) and the Fannie Cox Center for Science, Math, and Technology (2003).
+In 2000, the Shimada Athletic Center was constructed.
+In 2003, the Fannie Cox Center for Science, Math, and Technology was completed and opened.

 In 2011, David Felsen retired after 23 years of service as headmaster; beginning in the 2012 school year, Craig Sellers was named Head of School.

-On July 1, 2021, Beth D. Johnson '77 was named Interim Head of School.
+On July 1, 2021, Beth D. Johnson, '77, was named interim Head of School.
 On February 17, 2022, Beth Johnson was unanimously named the 12th official head of Friends Central.

-Curriculumn
+In 2022, Friends’ Central converted the former Rex Gymnasium into Phase I of the school's new Center for Innovation and Design (CID).
+Construction of Phase II of the CID began in January 2024, and the brand new, fully completed CID was finished in October 2024.